 1. User Research

 User experience is enhanced only with good user research.
-It is necessary to find out what the audience demands and how they think when they look for information on a digital platform.
+It is necessary to determine what the audience demands and how they think when looking for information on a digital platform.

-This working approach demands organization and sequence of information so that it is arranged in a user-accessible way.
+This working approach demands organization and sequence of information to be arranged in a user-accessible way.

 User research demands user interviews, usability testing, contextual inquiries, stakeholder interviews, and different sorting exercises like tree testing sessions and card arrangement to judge the thinking of users.

-An info-architect takes an active part in this research and uses various methodologies to collect user data.
-This way, an information architect researches and notices the facts that what users expect and how they think while exploring a digital repository or a product.
+An information architect participates in this research and uses various methodologies to collect user data.
+This way, an information architect researches and notices what users expect and how they think while exploring a digital repository or a product.
 An analysis of the data can be drawn to enhance the results.

 The results generated from this user research allow an IA to synchronize the work with the data obtained from the analysis.

 Obtained data is then shared with design teams, content strategists, and UX writers so they can present their recommendations.
-The more diversity in the ideas, the enhanced will the results and a better user-oriented product can be obtained.
+The more diversity in the ideas, the enhanced the results, and a better user-oriented product can be obtained.

 2. Content Inventory, Grouping of Data and Audits

-A content inventory is kind of an initial repository of information, that various UX writers, design teams, and content strategists work on with the help of Information architects.
+A content inventory is an initial repository of information, that various UX writers, design teams, and content strategists work on with the help of Information architects.
 Inventory can be a typical spreadsheet, a document, or a list.
-It helps the teams to know what they have and how they can make use of it.
+It helps the teams know what they have and how they can use it.

-Content audits on this inventory enable information architects to have insights into how useful, accurate, and effective some data is from a user’s perspective.
+Content audits on this inventory give information architects insights into how valid, accurate, and practical some data is from a user’s perspective.

 3. Taxonomy and Labeling

-It allows IAs to classify information with the help of sections, categories, and tags.
+It allows information architects to classify information with the help of sections, categories, and tags.
 It is fundamental to remember that a product is meant to grow in the future, so the listed information should be easily editable, updatable, and scalable.

 4. Drafting Hierarchy and Navigation

-Navigation and Hierarchy are two of the most important duties of an Information Architect.
+Navigation and hierarchy are two of the most essential duties of an information architect.

 Hierarchy means ranking information based on how important it is for the readers.
 This work requires a strict hierarchy pattern to research user behaviors.
 An analysis to check what a user expects to see and what the company wants to list down as per project requirements generates good results to define hierarchy.

 For example, an FAQ button should be linked to the Help and Support Page.
-While initially, they might have considered this button to put under the comment or review section.
+Initially, they might have considered this button to put under the comment or review section.

-Such kind of analysis requires teamwork, and different opinions to obtain the working prototype.
+Such analysis requires teamwork, and different opinions to obtain the working prototype.
 This is how the complete hierarchy of the rest of the app or website is constructed.

 5. Wireframing and Prototyping